pbchase/gnvpb/_posts/2020-06-09-play-resumes-at-hal-brady-and-jtc.md

 ---
 <!--more-->

-As of June 9th, normal play has resumed at the [Hal Brady Recreation Complex](/venues/halbrady/) and the [Jonesville Tennis Center](/venues/jtc/).
+As of 6/9/2020, normal play has resumed at the [Hal Brady Recreation Complex](/venues/halbrady/) and the [Jonesville Tennis Center](/venues/jtc/).
 All courts are available.
 Please respect social distancing, but get out there an play.